The Significance and Versatility of Gandom

 Varieties of Wheat

-- Bread Wheat (Triticum aestivum): The most widely grown species, ideal for making bread and other baked products.
+- Bread Wheat (Triticum aestivum): The dominant species worldwide, responsible for the vast majority of bread and baked goods consumed globally.

 Global Production and Trade